 - The best known example of Ebert's law that actually involves Ebert himself comes from a review of Deuce Bigalow: European Gigolo.
 Star Rob Schneider took offense to an article by Patrick Goldstein of the Los Angeles Times, pointing out that several major studios turned down the chance to finance the year's Best Picture nominees while financing a sequel to a crude sex comedy.
 After reading it, he took out a full-page ad in the Hollywood Reporter and called Goldstein a "hack" because he had never won a Pulitzer Prize.
 In Ebert's review of the film, he taunted Schneider and said that he himself actually did win the Pulitzer, and thus by Schnider's criteria he was fully qualified to tell Schneider that "your movie sucks".
 The story took an unexpected turn after several back-and-forth barbs in the press.
-After one of Ebert's cancer surgeries, Schneider sent Ebert flowers.
+After one of Ebert's cancer surgeries, Schneider sent Ebert flowers and a "get well" card signed "Your Least Favorite Movie Star, Rob Schneider".
 Ebert conceded that while Schneider may make bad movies, he's a good man.
 Aww.

 - Roger Ebert himself is an Inverted Trope of this; he's a revered, Pulitzer Prize-winning film critic, but his actual filmography is something else.

 - No Animals Were Harmed:"I am informed that 5,000 cockroaches were used in the filming of Joe's Apartment.
 That depresses me, but not as much as the news that none of them were harmed during the production."